bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 button is a push button, not a sliding button.
 During the power-on self-test all the propellers will spin in sequence.
 Make sure they all spin, if they don’t then check the motor connections.
-{% vine OgzwVPTpnHl %}
+{% tutorialVideo \videos\power_on.mp4 %}
 {% endsi_step %}

 {% si_step getting to know your Crazyflie; leds %}
 First of all, lets look at what is front and back, this is important when flying and also when mounting expansion decks.
 The small "bump" (the antenna) is on the front and the blue LEDs are at the back.
 {% img Crazyflie board from the top; medium; /images/getting-started/frontCF.png %}

 #### Start up sequence

 When the Crazyflie 2.0 is powered on it will automatically go through a short sequence of events to get ready for flight.

 1. **Run self tests** - the Crazyflie 2.0 checks that the hardware is OK